douglasjrosa/Mongo-DB-Backup-and-Restore/readme.md

 ## Restoring from Backup

 Restore a backup using the `./restore.sh` command in the shell also in this repository root.
-*IMPORTANT*: Before using that command don't forget to fill correctly the `.env` file variables:
+IMPORTANT: Before using that command don't forget to fill correctly the `.env` file variables:

 	RESTORE_CONNECTION_STRING
 	RESTORE_DATE
 	RESTORE_DB_NAME

-	That restore command uses the mongorestore command from Mongo DB tools. mongorestore [options] [directory or filename to restore from]
+That restore command uses the mongorestore command from Mongo DB tools.

+	mongorestore [options] [directory or filename to restore from]

 For more information, check out the mongoDB site: